YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ```ocaml
 fun q -> ocanren { div q (S(S(S(S(S O))))) (S(S(S O))) O }
 ```
-We have seen that the addition relation has been used to perform subtraction, and division used for multiplication.
-This is what makes relational programming attractive.

 ## Analyzing the Search Behaviour